mongodb-industry-solutions/connected-products/examples/remotecontrolledcar/README.md

 ```
 and replace "car-wsney" with the name of your app.
 Do the same with the main.cpp file contained in examples/remotecontrolledcar/controller

-Once all of the above steps are completed, you can run both applications like here: [Run Demo App](https://github.com/mongodb-industry-solutions/connected-products/tree/main/examples/remotecontrolledcar#run-the-demo)
+Once all of the above steps are completed, you can run both applications like explained here: [Run Demo App](https://github.com/mongodb-industry-solutions/connected-products/tree/main/examples/remotecontrolledcar#run-the-demo)